 Tirzepatide targets both GIP and GLP-1 receptors.
 In head-to-head trials, it often produces greater average weight loss and glucose lowering than GLP-1 agents alone, with similar GI trade-offs.

 In type 2 diabetes, GLP-1 agents commonly pair with metformin and may be combined with SGLT2 inhibitors when cardiovascular or renal risk reduction is indicated.
 For weight management, physiology is the stack: muscle contraction moves glucose into cells independent of insulin, and adequate protein intake supports muscle protein synthesis so lean mass is preserved while fat mass falls.
-Which profile matches the outcome you are aiming for?
+Selection depends on the individual's clinical profile, approved indications, and goals discussed with their clinician.

 Legal Status and Regulatory Landscape